 Apply to Law School in the Fall Semester of the Junior Year

 Applicants for admission under this program should follow the normal Law School application procedure.
+Applications are due no later than April 1st.
 The Suffolk University Law School Admission Committee will make a decision according to regular application timelines and procedures and only after it receives a completed application.
 Students who are accepted and enrolled in the Six-Year Program shall pay Law School tuition upon matriculation into the Law School.